reload/harvestdata/readme.md

 # Developer notes
 At lot of stuff is rather hardcoded right now, quite a bit of the classes are ripe for refactoring.
 As it works for our usecases it might take a while before we fix this stuff.

-Also, take a look at todo.txt and test.txt
+Also, take a look at docs/todo.txt and docs/test.txt